-Holland described going to the Cape of Good Hope and being able to see where the currents from the Pacific and Indian oceans meet, and seeing African penguins, an endangered species, along the coast.
+Holland described going to the Cape of Good Hope and being able to see where the currents from the Atlantic and Indian oceans meet, and seeing African penguins, an endangered species, along the coast.
 Ujah recalled a hike he and UC Davis students took up 3,563-foot Table Mountain.

 “When we got close to the top of the mountain – such silence,” Ujah said.
 “It’s incomparable to anything I’ve ever felt before.
 I felt so at peace.”

 “It was interesting because even with all of the landscape and the history there, it had a Westernized feeling to it as well,” Holland said.
 “So, it could remind you of America, but they still have their own distinguished culture.”

 “Every aspect of our visit added up to a once-in-a-lifetime trip that I will always remember incredibly fondly,” he said.
 “I am forever grateful for that wonderful opportunity to network and otherwise professionally develop myself, and to see a little bit of the beautiful country of South Africa.”